-Thus likely on the aforementioned November 13, Seaman Morgan was...taken on strength...at HMS Excellent, the Royal Navy Gunnery School located on Whale Island at the entrance to the harbour at Portsmouth.
+Thus, likely on the aforementioned November 13, Seaman St. Croix was...taken on strength...at HMS Excellent, the Royal Navy gunnery school located on Whale Island at the entrance to the harbour at Portsmouth.
 He was to train there until December 11 when he was ordered to join his ship, HMS Viknor, likely destined to man one of the guns with which by that time the ship had been fitted.

-(Right above: The Royal Navy Memorial which stands on the coast at Portsmouth and from where may be seen 'Whale Island' - photograph from 1917)
+(Right above: The Royal Navy Memorial which stands on the coast at Portsmouth and from where may be seen Whale Island - photograph from 1917)

-(Right: Recruits drill on a 4.7-inch naval gun on 'Whale Island' at some time during the 'Great War' - from Wikipedia)
+(Right: Gunner-recruits drill on a 4.7-inch naval gun on Whale Island at some time during the Great War - from Wikipedia)